philippewisniewski/philippewisniewski/README.md

 # Hi, I'm Philippe 👋

-Frontend developer with 10+ years experience building for the web.
+Frontend developer building for the web.
 I specialise in modern JavaScript, headless CMS architectures, and API integrations, bringing a design-first approach to everything I build.

 ## What I'm working with